What is Cancer?

 Types of Cancer

-From a medical perspective, cancer types can be classified based on the type of cell it originated from.
+From a medical perspective, cancer types can be classified based on the type of cell they originated from.
 Therefore cancer can be classified into:

 The most common form of cancer, it originates from the epithelial cells